Why You’ll Never Trust These Medicines Again

 CBS News reported on this ground breaking study:

-[Researchers] conducted a systematic review and analysis of all published and unpublished randomized clinical trials comparing the effects of 14 antidepressants in young people with major depressive disorder.
+[Researchers] conducted a systematic review and analysis of all published and unpublished randomized clinical trials comparing the effects of 14 antidepressants in young people with low mood.
 The final analysis included 34 trials involving 5,260 participants.

 They assessed the drugs on efficacy, tolerability (how many patients stopped taking them due to adverse events), acceptability (discontinuation due to any cause), and associated serious harms like suicidal thoughts and attempts.